Frequently Asked Questions

 Reading Assist partners with district and charter schools in all three Delaware counties, Chester, PA and Washington, DC.
 A majority of our partner schools are located in New Castle County, with additional schools in the Dover area (Kent County), Sussex County, Chester, PA and Washington, DC.
 Fellows receive their school assignments during training.
 Fellows’ home locations are considered when making school placement decisions.

-All fellows are assigned a coach.
-Reading Assist coaches are experienced literacy experts meet with fellows each week (virtually and/or in person at schools).
+All fellows are assigned a program manager.
+Reading Assist program managers are experienced literacy experts meet with fellows each week (virtually and/or in person at schools).
 They are available to counsel fellows about the reading intervention curriculum, help them navigate issues with students, oversee students’ progress, and help the fellow to adjust instruction as needed.

 Most fellows are placed in at schools with at least one other fellow.

-• Attending AmeriCorps mandatory service days – (September 11 and Martin Luther King, Jr. Day)
+- Attending AmeriCorps service days – (September 11 and Martin Luther King, Jr. Day)

 Fellows receive guidance on how to manage these responsibilities during training.